 We hope through our efforts to reach approximately over ten thousand student athletes, coaches, parents, and spectators this sports season on the importance of having Respect for each other through athletic competition and a healthy attitude towards academics and positive values.

 North High Students will be strategic readers, writers, and problem solvers.
-View School Accountability Plan for more details about our school.
+View Sustainable Improvement Plan for more details about our school.